psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 P.C.
 Cave, said — I went to defendant's house about half-past 11 o'clock on Monday night, the 19th of February, with the picket, in search of absent soldiers.
 I was admitted, and defendant's wife said no soldiers were there.
 Defendant was present.
 I went to the coal hole door and found it tied inside.
 I broke the string, and found a soldier concealed in the corner of the coal hole.
 I asked defendant and his wife if they had any more in the house, and they said, no. I then went up stairs and found two girls sitting by the fire, and two soldiers lying under the bed.

 P.C.
 Hobbs, said—I went to the defendant's house with the picket, on the night of the 19th of February, at about half-past 10 o'clock, and found three soldiers in the kitchen.
 The picket took them away, and when they got to Nodehill they escaped from the picket.
 I went back to the house about half-past 11 o'clock with the last witness.
 P.C.
 Cave asked if there were absent soldiers there, and Mrs. Anderson denied that there were.
 We found one soldier tied in the coal hole, and two up stairs.
 They were the same three soldiers who had been taken from the house.
 On Sunday last, about 12 o'clock at night, I went to defendant's house, and saw a soldier in the kitchen.
 I asked the defendant's wife if there were any more.
-She said, no. I then went up stairs and found soldier bed with a common prostitute.
+She said, no. I then went up stairs and found soldier in bed with a common prostitute.
 There were two other prostitutes on the second floor, and two men with them.
 I believe one of the women was a lodger, but not the other women nor the men.
 I then came down stairs, and Mrs. Anderson let another soldier out of the back door.
 There are great complaints of the house from the neighbours.

 The defendant was fined £2, and 5s. costs, and in default of payment committed to the house of correction for a month.